Content tagged with: UNSCR 1325

 An inclusive process for a sustainable peace

-Since the signing of the peace agreement in Colombia, we have been actively supporting the participation of conflict-affected women and marginalised groups in its implementation.
-Together with our project partners, we are committed to ensuring that their experiences and concerns are included in the transition to a sustainable, peaceful society.
+Since the signing of the peace agreement in Colombia with the FARC-EP guerillas in 2016, we have been actively supporting the participation of conflict-affected women in its implementation.
+In our programme, we are committed to ensuring that their experiences and issues are included in the transition to a sustainable, peaceful society.

 UN Security Council Resolution 1325